eric40065/CausalAnalysisforSemiCompRisks/README.md

 # simulation(2, 'alter') # Run this line to get the result in our paper.
 ```
 ### REVEAL-HBV
-* Abstract
+#### Abstract
     REVEAL-HBV is a community-based prospective cohort study conducted in Taiwan.
 We adjusted age at the cohort entry and the history of alcohol consumption (yes vs. no) as covariates in our model.
+#### Dictionary
 ```r
 library(CausalAnalysisforSemiCompRisks)
 # The result of analyzing the REVEAL-HBV dataset as discussed in Section 7 in our paper.